nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 17-Apr-2023

+Did some Git cleanup on this article.
+I occasionally delete older branches and found a missed branch that was never merged-in to main, with some comments from August 2022, so I got it merged in.
+There are a bunch of administrative catch-up items I need to complete this morning, then do some preparatory work for 4 upcoming volunteer events that will require completing and publishing plans and notes from previous meetings, as well as preparing hardware for in-the-field operations over this coming weekend.

 ## Friday, Saturday, Sunday, April 14 through 16, 2023

 Lots going on ending last week: